darwinlau/CASPR/README.md

 # CASPR #
-The *Cable-robot Analysis and Simulation Platform for Research (CASPR)*  is a MATLAB toolbox that facilitates a range of analysis approaches on arbitrary cable-robot models.
+The *Cable-robot Analysis and Simulation Platform for Research (CASPR)*  is a software platform that is run through MATLAB that facilitates a range of analysis approaches on arbitrary cable-robot models.
 ## Purpose: ##
-The CASPR toolbox represents a unified development platform for the analysis of cable-driven parallel robots.
-The current version of the toolbox contains analysis tools for each of the following fields of study:
+The CASPR software platform represents a unified development platform for the analysis of cable-driven parallel robots.
+The current version of the platform contains analysis tools for each of the following fields of study:
 *  Dynamics and Control
   * Forward Dynamics
   * Inverse Dynamics